 We recognize that our enrollment will include a large percentage of students from households with lower incomes, aligning with our purpose of providing learning opportunities for at risk students.
 So, our first objective is to let people know about the opportunity our free public charter school offers.
-Although we have only budgeted \$3,000 for marketing (for 150 students) we have already begun a media campaign to become known.
-Articles about our school plans have been in both the Monroe and Anson County newspapers, we have presented to the Anson Board of County Commissioners, started a Facebook campaign, and obtained a web URL.
-We plan to meet with church leaders and community leaders to get our word to those less likely to hear about us.
+Although we have only budgeted \$4,300 for marketing (for 216 students) we have already begun a media campaign to become known.
+Articles about our school plans have been in both the Monroe and Anson County newspapers, we've started a Facebook campaign, and obtained a web URL, monroecharteracademy.org.
+We plan to meet with church leaders and community leaders to get our word to those less likely to use social media, to hear about us.

-Secondly, these at risk students need a way to get to our school.
-We have budgeted \$60,000 for two contract or purchased buses.
-To offer a healthy meal at cost, we have budgeted \$40,500 for student meals.
+Secondly, these at-risk students need a way to get to our school.
+We have budgeted \$50,000 for two contract or purchased buses.
+To offer a healthy meal at cost, we have budgeted \$58,300 for student meals.